 In iOS 12 and macOS Mojave, Safari gets solid improvements that will win you back from Chrome — especially if you value your privacy.
-But while safeguarding your privacy and security on the web fuels many of Safari’s great new features, there’s much more Safari goodness to anticipate on iPhone, iPad and Mac.
+But while safeguarding your security on the web fuels many of Safari’s great new features, there’s much more goodness to anticipate on iPhone, iPad and Mac.

-Let’s take a look at the upcoming Mac and iOS versions of the Apple web browser.
+Let’s take a look at the Mac and iOS versions of the Apple web browser.

 In iOS 12 and macOS Mojave, Safari further protects your privacy.
 First is something called Enhanced Tracking Prevention.
 Every computer — including yours — gives all kinds of information to every website you visit.
 It tells the site which browser you’re using, for example, so that it can serve the right page (eg. mobile versus desktop).
-But it also includes information about the fonts installed on your computer, the browser plugins you’re using, your screen resolution, your system language, and so on.
-Taken together, this almost-unique mix makes a fingerprint that is used to track you across the web.
+But it also includes information about the fonts installed on your computer, the browser plugins you’re using, your screen resolution, your system language and so on.
+Taken together, this almost-unique mix makes a fingerprint that companies use to track you across the web.

-Until now, there was nothing you could do to stop this, other than using a tool like TOR.
+Until now, you could do nothing to stop this, other than using a privacy tool like Tor.
 But in iOS 12 and macOS Mojave, the browser serves up simplified versions of these snippets of information, rendering fingerprinting all but useless as a tool to track you.

-Further, Safari will also strip the tracking code out of Twitter, Facebook, and other widgets — like blog comments — that load into web pages.
-This can already be done by third-party tools, but building it in, and (presumably) switching it on by default, will protect everyone with a Mac, iPhone, or iPad.
+Further, Safari will also strip the tracking code out of Twitter, Facebook and certain widgets (like blog comments sections) that load into web pages.
+Third-party tools already can do this, but building in the functionality — and switching it on by default — will protect everyone with a Mac, iPhone or iPad.

 Safari is faster in iOS 12 and macOS Mojave

 One of iOS 12’s big features is speed.
 “Things you do all the time, like launching Camera and typing with the keyboard, happen faster than ever,” says Apple.
-Even in the very first beta of iOS 12, this is true.
+Even in the very first beta of iOS 12, this proved true.
 The whole thing feels snappier, Safari included.
-Subjectively (I’m running the beta on an iPad Pro

-In both iOS 12, and in macOS Mojave, Safari will finally display tab favicons.
+In both iOS 12 and macOS Mojave, Safari will finally display tab favicons.
 Who cares?
-Well, being able to identify the site you want from a whole mess of tabs is a lot easier if you can spot that site’s colorful logo as an icon, instead of having to read few letters of truncated text when trying to identify it.
-Other browsers have had tab favicons since like forever, but now Apple has eliminated maybe the final reason anyone has to use Google Chrome.
+Well, being able to identify the site you want from a whole mess of tabs is a lot easier if you can spot that site’s colorful logo as an icon, instead of having to read a few letters of truncated text when trying to identify it.
+Other browsers have long enabled tab favicons, but now Apple has eliminated maybe the final reason anyone has to use Google Chrome.

 Improved Reader View